gregdek/factoryman/NOTES.md

 gameid:c:[cid]:count    Count of good in cart, 0-99 gameid:m:[mid]:input    Input type required by machine (e.g. "1a" or "3b")
 gameid:m:[mid]:output   Output type produced by machine (e.g. "1b" or "2c")

+GENERAL:
+buy:A                   The cost to buy commodity A sell:A                  The price to sell commodity A